pingcap/docs/v3.0/reference/alert-rules.md

     * Check the disk status by viewing the Grafana Disk Performance dashboard.
     * Check the read latency of the disk by viewing the Disk Latency panel.
-    * Check the IO usage by viewing the Disk IO Utilization panel.
+    * Check the I/O usage by viewing the Disk I/O Utilization panel.

 #### `NODE_disk_write_latency_more_than_16ms`